000alen/without-mask-society/landing/landing.md

   CONSCIOUS ALTERNATIVE IN THE BLOCKCHAIN, OFFERING PROJECTS THAT IMPREGNATE A SOCIAL VISION AND A UNIQUE MISSION AT EVERY STEP.
 roadmap:
-  - milestone_percent: Founders
-    milestone_text: >-
-      FIRST 1000 NTFs MINT/ FIRST BUYERS WILL GET PRIORITY ACCESS TO DIGITAL ROCKET'S NEXT COLLECTION.

-      THE PURCHASE OF YOUR NFT WITH A MASK WILL COME PAIRED WITH ANOTHER NFT IN ITS NON-MASK VERSION.
-ADDITIONALLY WHEN YOU BUY YOUR NFT YOU WILL BE RECYCLING 6,000 DISUSED MASKS, WHICH WILL BECOME 1K OF HYDROGEN FUEL THANKS TO OUR ALLIANCE WITH THE INNOVATIVE SPANISH COMPANY [NANTEK](https://nantek.tech/).
-    milestone_icon: 0.06 ETH
-  - milestone_percent: Rare
+  - milestone_percent: PHASE 00
-    milestone_text: >-
+    milestone_text: >
-      RELEASE OF THE NEXT 100 RARE NTFs.
-HANDCRAFTED / EARLY BUYERS WILL GET PRIORITY ACCESS TO DIGITAL ROCKET'S NEXT COLLECTION.

-      THE PURCHASE OF YOUR NFT WITH A MASK WILL COME PAIRED WITH ANOTHER NFT IN ITS NON-MASK VERSION.
-ADDITIONALLY WHEN YOU BUY YOUR NFT YOU WILL BE RECYCLING 12,000 DISUSED MASKS, WHICH WILL BECOME 1K OF HYDROGEN FUEL.
-    milestone_icon: 0.12 ETH
-  - milestone_percent: Colonizers
+      CREATION AND LAUNCH OF THE DISCORD, SOCIAL NETWORKS AND WEB PAGE.
-    milestone_text: THIRD RELEASE OF THE NEXT 1000 NTFs / BUYERS WILL GET PRIORITY ACCESS TO THE NEXT DIGITAL ROCKET COLLECTION AND THE BENEFITS MENTIONED IN PHASE 1.
+      PRESENTATION OF THE PROJECT TO OUR FIRST CREW MEMBERS WHO WILL GET ACCESS TO THE SPECIAL FOUNDERS MINT.
-    milestone_icon: 0.06 ETH
-  - milestone_percent: Customized
-    milestone_text: DRAW OF 20 PERSONALIZED NFTS WMS AMONG HOLDERS.
     milestone_icon: " "
-  - milestone_percent: Rare
-    milestone_text: LAUNCH OF 100 RARE HANDCRAFTED NFTs/ BUYERS WILL GET PRIORITY ACCESS TO THE NEXT DIGITAL ROCKET COLLECTION AND THE BENEFITS MENTIONED IN PHASE 2.
-    milestone_icon: 0.12 ETH
-  - milestone_percent: Ultra Rare
+  - milestone_percent: PHASE 01
-    milestone_text: >-
+    milestone_text: >
-      LAUNCH OF 22 ULTRA RARE NFTs.

-      THE PURCHASE OF YOUR NFT WITH A MASK WILL COME PAIRED WITH ANOTHER NFT IN ITS NON MASK VERSION.
-ADDITIONALLY WHEN YOU BUY YOUR NFT YOU WILL BE RECYCLING 24,000 DISUSED MASKS, WHICH WILL BE CONVERTED INTO 4K OF HYDROGEN FUEL.
-    milestone_icon: 0.25 ETH
-  - milestone_text: 1 ETH RAFFLE BETWEEN HOLDERS
-    milestone_percent: Raffle
+      MARKETING CAMPAIGN START.
+WE WILL REVEAL THE FIRST POSTON/DG PRESENTATION TALK WITH OUR DIGITAL ART EXPERTS AND OUR ART DIRECTOR.
+DRAWS FROM OUR WHITE LIST.
     milestone_icon: " "
+  - milestone_percent: PHASE 02
+    milestone_text: |
+      MINT OF THE FIRST WMS
+    milestone_icon: "375 MATIC "
+  - milestone_percent: PHASE 03
+    milestone_text: |
+      TALK WITH OUR EXPERT IN BLOCKCHAIN ​​FOR OUR HOLDERS.
+      WL GIVEAWAY FOR ARTISAN WMS DURING THESE EVENTS
+    milestone_icon: "  "
+  - milestone_percent: PHASE 04
+    milestone_text: MINT OF ARTISAN WMS.
+PRIORITY ACCESS TO THE HOLDERS OF THE FIRST COLLECTION.
+    milestone_icon: " "
+  - milestone_percent: PHASE 05
+    milestone_text: |
+      WMS DRAW 00.
+      1 ETH DRAW AND OTHERS TO BE ANNOUNCED.
+    milestone_icon: " "
-  - milestone_text: NFT WMS ZERO DRAW AMONG HOLDERS.
+  - milestone_text: >
+      LET'S GROW TOGETHER!
+SHOW OFF YOUR SKILLS AND WORK WITH US ON OUR UPCOMING DIGITAL ROCKET COLLECTION (FOR HOLDERS ONLY).

+      OUR COLLECTION WILL LIVE ON THE POLYGON MATIC BLOCKCHAIN.
+OUR REASONS: PROOF OF STAKE AND ECO FRIENDLY STEERING.
-    milestone_percent: 000 Original
+    milestone_percent: PHASE 06
     milestone_icon: "  "
 donations_title: DONATIONS
 donations_text: >-
   WE PARTNER WITH [NANTEK](https://nantek.tech/).
 LEADING SPANISH COMPANY IN